Tuxedo Maine Coon Cats

 They also produce plenty of allergens like dander and sebum (source 1).

-Are Tuxedo Cats Always Male?
+Are They Always Male?

 Maine Coon tuxedos can be either male or female, although tortoiseshell or calico tuxedo cats can only be female.

-Why Are Black And White Cats Unpopular?
+Why Black And White Cats Are Unpopular

 Here are a few likely reasons: